Karlitoyo/Solana-Hack/README.md

 # EthLondon-2023

 > ## Abstract
-Bank Boss is designed at its core to be simplistic and user friendly with the capability to allow borrowers and lenders to leverage their assets to create a decentralized platform releasing equity from assets held within the crypto eco-system.
+Defi Bank is designed at its core to be simplistic and user friendly with the capability to allow borrowers and lenders to leverage their assets to create a decentralized platform releasing equity from assets held within the crypto eco-system.
 Currently individuals have a lengthy process to exit the market and in many instances do not wish to sell their positions for a loss; or for a perceived loss.
-Bank Boss will allow them to lock their tokens at an agreed amount and make regular payments to recieve their assets back at the initial loan price plus interest.
+Defi Bank will allow them to lock their tokens at an agreed amount and make regular payments to recieve their assets back at the initial loan price plus interest.
 This creates a scenario whereby should the locked asset increase in value to a greater amount within the duration of the loan agreement the borrower can realize the original value and take advantage of the increase in asset price once the loan + interest has been paid in full.

 > ## Team Members